jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 ### Reinventing The Wheel

-We lose RAII guarantees provided by the compiler and runtime bounds checking in `std::vector`.
+For the data array we now effectively end up reinventing `std::vector` utilities for insertion, deletion and iteration.
+This includes bound-checking to prevent buffer overflows.

-We now bear the full responsibility of manually implementing, testing and maintaining the code for utility functions like insertion, deletion and iteration.
-The bounds-checking code to prevent buffer overflows requires verification.
+This significantly raises the complexity, and maintenance burden of the implementation.
+We also have to make sure that our custom implementation is performant at par, with the standard library implementation.

 ### Hidden Data Type Assumptions